Are You Ready for Export?

 Export advice and assistance

-The College of International Business (Tel: 9886 2883) provides an extensive range of courses covering various aspects of the exporting process such as getting started, international marketing, negotiations and trade documentation and payment methods.
+The Export Council of Australia provides an extensive range of courses covering various aspects of the exporting process such as getting started, international marketing, negotiations and trade documentation and payment methods.
 Become familiar with the common terms used in international trade.
-INCOTERMS, published by International Chamber of Commerce in Paris, is available from VECCI.
+INCOTERMS,

 You have the commitment, production capacity and financial resources but not the personnel.
-Consider using the services of:
+Then consider using the services of: